 A Classification Recommendation Compares Technological Characteristics

 When comparing technological characteristics, the following aspects should be considered: 1) materials, 2) design, 3) energy source, and 4) other design features.
-For example, absorbable materials are generally considered higher risk than devices that are not absorbable.
-Sterile devices are generally higher risk than non-sterile devices because the failure of the sterilization process or the package integrity can result in serious infections and death.
-Devices that are electrically powered are usually considered higher risk than devices that are not powered.
-Finally, software-controlled devices that provide feedback control are considered higher risk than a device that does not have feedback control.
+For example, absorbable materials are generally considered at higher risk than devices that are not absorbable.
+Sterile devices are generally at higher risk than non-sterile devices because the failure of the sterilization process or the package integrity can result in serious infections and death.
+Devices that are electrically powered are usually considered at higher risk than devices that are not powered.
+Finally, software-controlled devices that provide feedback control are considered at higher risk than a device that does not have feedback control.
 Each technological characteristic also represents a different category of hazard.
 Hazard categories are listed in Table E1 of Annex E in ISO 14971:2007.
 These include chemical, biological, electrical, radiation, etc.

 Once you have identified the Classification of other devices with similar indications for use and technological characteristics, you need to estimate the risks for each hazard identified.
 This involves more than just listing hazards and assigning scores for severity and probability for the occurrence of harm.
-Severity should consider the type of injuries, a number of injuries, and the duration of harm.
+Severity should consider the type of injuries, the number of injuries, and the duration of harm.
 Probability should consider the frequency of events (P1), and the probability of events resulting in injury (P2).
 These risk estimates also require clinical data.

 In the end, you prepare a benefit/risk analysis for your device.
-This is much more than a statement that benefits outweigh the risks.
+This is much more than a statement that the benefits outweigh the risks.
 You need to identify the clinical benefits of your device when compared to alternative treatments.
 You also need to analyze risks relative to alternative treatments.
 You will need to prepare this as a summary of risks–not a list of hazards.
 Ultimately, your benefits should be equivalent to the benefits of existing devices on the market or better, and the risks should be equivalent to existing devices on the market or less.